Skip to content

 Today I read Isaiah 11:1 – 5.
 The first verse stuck with me throughout the day … “A shoot will come up from the stump of Jesse; from his roots a Branch will bear fruit.”

 I’ve been thinking all day about the imagery.
-A stump, broken … a reminder of a once stately tree – but no longer with any beauty to speak of – an unlikely source of life.
+A stump, broken … a reminder of a once stately tree.
+But no longer with any beauty to speak of – an unlikely source of life.
 Yet, a shoot sprouts from its roots, where life still runs deep.

-Isaiah comes back again to that same imagery in Chapter 53, “He grew up before him like a tender shoot, and like a root out of dry ground.”
+“He grew up before him like a tender shoot, and like a root out of dry ground.”
 Again, an unlikely source of life – “dry ground.”

 the-branch-by-l-l-effler